Sandroman09/Godot-Android-Battery-Temperature-Plugin/README.md

 # Godot-Android-Battery-Temperature-Plugin-4.2
-Android plugin for Godot used to access the battery temperature of android devices
+Android plugin for Godot used to access the battery temperature of android devices.
+It should work on Godot versions 4.2+ but it has only been tested in version 4.5.1

-##How to use it
+## How to use it
 1) Copy the GDBatteryTemp folder into the addons folder of your Godot project.
 2) Activate the plugin in the project settings.
 3) Add a new node and select GodotAndroidBatteryTemperature.